TaQuangTu/binance-icons/PUBLISHING.md

 # Publishing to NPM

-This document outlines the steps to publish the `tradexai-binance-icons` package to the NPM registry.
+This document outlines the steps to publish the `tradex-binance-icons` package to the NPM registry.

 ## Prerequisites